topseed/topseed-helloworld/README.md

 We welcome scrutiny and feedback from anyone who tries to follow our approaches.
 We also welcome code contributions from seasoned designers and developers

-### pre-req

-Before starting you should know Sass; pre-processing and Pug, used for SPA.

-# Getting started w/ a 'hello world':
+## Getting started w/ a 'hello world':

 - Download
 - $cd webApp
 - $npm install
 - $node index

+## Some best practiced demonstrated:
+- SPA
+- Designer friendly
+- SPA w/ SEO
+- SPA and AMP
+- Server side data-binding and in-browser data binding
+- Loosely coupled to architectures
+- Mostly static (easy to maintain/develop and scale)

-Now open browser on port 8080.
+Now open browser on port 8081.
 If you add ?w=1 you get www page, else it is mobile.

 For forum: http://gitter.im/topseed-demos/Lobbyy